hhariharan203-commits/ARES-X-Sovereign-Risk-Engine/README.md

 └── requirements.txt

 ---

 ## 🔧 Installation (Local)

 pip install -r requirements.txt streamlit run app/main.py
----

 🔒 Limitations
 Dataset size can be expanded
-VIX represents global volatility (not country-specific) Designed for decision support, not execution trading
+VIX represents global volatility (not country-specific) Designed as a decision-support prototype, not a production trading system

 👤 Author
 Hariharan B
 MBA – Finance
 Data Analyst | AI & Macro Intelligence

 ⭐ Final Note
 ARES-X is not just a machine learning project.
-It is a macro decision intelligence system that combines forecasting, risk modeling, and investment logic — similar to workflows used in institutional finance and global macro funds.
+It is a macro decision intelligence system that combines forecasting, risk modeling, and investment logic — designed to simulate real-world analytical workflows used in macro research and investment environments.